CNES/cars/docs/source/developer.rst

 * **Use doctype**: Follow sphinx default doctype for automatic API
 * **Quality code**: Correct project quality code errors with pre-commit automatic workflow (see below)
 * **Factorization**: Factorize the code as much as possible.
 The command line tools shall only include the main workflow and rely on the cars python modules.
-* **Be careful with user interface upgrade":** If major modifications of the user interface or of the tool's behaviour are done, update the user documentation (and the notebooks if necessary).
+* **Be careful with user interface upgrade:** If major modifications of the user interface or of the tool's behaviour are done, update the user documentation (and the notebooks if necessary).
 * **Logging and no print**: The usage of the `print()` function is forbidden: use the `logging` python standard module instead.
 * **Limit classes**: If possible, limit the use of classes as much as possible and opt for a functional approach.
 The classes are reserved for data modelling if it is impossible to do so using `xarray` and for the good level of modularity.
 * **Limit new dependencies**: Do not add new dependencies unless it is absolutely necessary, and only if it has a **permissive license**.